 Self-help is a very popular genre these days.
 For some, reading self-help books can be as effective as a standard treatment for mild depression.
 The most effective of these books rely on CBT exercises.
 These exercises ask you to notice unhappy thoughts.
 Evaluate how true they are.
 And substitute more accurate ones.
 These books do not replace a therapist.
 However, they can be great for your self-care toolkit after therapy.

 1. Get Out of Your Mind and Into Your Life by Steven Hayes

-The first of our helpful books, is based on acceptance and commitment therapy (ACT).
+The first of our helpful books is based on acceptance and commitment therapy (ACT).
 It focuses on observing distressing thoughts.
-And more importantly, observing them without judgement.
+And more importantly, observing them without judgment.
 It is only then, that we can accept them.
 The book is full of colorful metaphors.
 It is also considered highly engaging.